 Final Thoughts

 Most world maps are based on Mercator projection, which was designed for navigation.
 While a Mercator map is great for navigation, when the projection was used to create a map that included the whole world, it didn’t show the true size of countries accurately.
 For instance, on a Mercator map, Europe appears much larger than it actually is when compared to South America.
-A more accurate map projection is Authagraph projection, but it’s still a proprietary model.
+A best map projection is Authagraph projection, but it’s still a proprietary model.

 Ready to create beautiful JavaScript charts and maps?
 Sign up for FusionCharts and try its exciting features today!